-I guess it might involve the fence or shrubbery across the property.
+I guess it might involve the fence or a baby gate.
 When you choose to box in the unit, I can ensure the Heating and air conditioning technicians have given enough room to maintain it or fail to support it.

-Why Do You Need to Childproof Your Floor Vents?
+Why Do You Need to Babyproof Your Floor Vents?

 Small kids enjoy exploring.
 While some kids can ignore items like floor vents; others won’t.
 Usually, young children will lose objects between the slots of vent grilles, such as pens and other small objects.